Sipho1992/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-Duplicate the last lines of a file
-10-Find and delete all files of a specific type in the current directory 11-Counting all directories and subdirectories in the current directory
+10-Find and delete all files of a specific type in the current directory 11-Counting all directories and subdirectories in the current directory 11-Counting all directories and subdirectories in the current directory